CQCL/hugr/specification/hugr.md

 every node on every path in the sibling graph that starts and ends in S is itself in S.

-The meaning of “convex” is: if A and B are nodes in the convex set S, then any sibling node on a path from A to B is also in S.
+The meaning of "convex" is: if A and B are nodes in the convex set S, then any sibling node on a path from A to B is also in S.

 #### API methods